vermin/WAZN.Explorer/README.md

 TO DO BEFORE V1 IS DEPLOYED:

----customize all icons, logos and graphics
+---customize all icons, logos and graphics DONE!!!

----be creative :P
+---be creative :P I HOPE!!!

 ---check api links